anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I customized the chain to support real conversational flows by adding sample message lists, switching between human and AI message types, and binding custom translation and arithmetic tools to the model.
 The tweaks included testing tool invocation inside the chain for example, triggering translations or math based on specific user messages and verifying the reducer logic so that all chat history persisted as the chain progressed.

+Video 5: Router

+What I Learned: I explored the concept of routers within LangGraph, where the model routes between returning a direct response or calling a tool, based on the user’s input.
+This section reinforced how conditional edges and tool-calling logic drive simple “agent” behavior within a graph.

+Changes in Code: I updated the router graph to demonstrate tool vs natural language path selection explicitly.
+Functions like language translation or arithmetic could be routed based on detected intent in the message, with clear logging at decision points.
+I cleaned up the tool call schema, ensured logging of routes, and tested different user prompts to confirm the control flow was handling all edges correctly.